hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `network_security_group_rules` block supports the following:

-* `access` - The action that should be taken for a specified IP address, subnet range or tag.
+* `access` - (Required) The action that should be taken for a specified IP address, subnet range or tag.
 Acceptable values are `Allow` and `Deny`.
 Changing this forces a new resource to be created.

-* `priority` - The priority for this rule.
+* `priority` - (Required) The priority for this rule.
 The value must be at least `150`.
 Changing this forces a new resource to be created.

-* `source_address_prefix` - The source address prefix or tag to match for the rule.
+* `source_address_prefix` - (Required) The source address prefix or tag to match for the rule.
 Changing this forces a new resource to be created.

+* `source_port_ranges` - (Optional) The source port ranges to match for the rule.
+Valid values are '*' (for all ports 0 - 65535) or arrays of ports or port ranges (i.e. 100-200).
+The ports should in the range of 0 to 65535 and the port ranges or ports can't overlap.
+If any other values are provided the request fails with HTTP status code 400.
+Default value will be *.

 ## Attributes Reference